codacy/codacy-codesniffer/src/main/resources/docs/description/SlevomatCodingStandard_Commenting_RequireOneLineDocComment.md

-Commenting: Require One Line Doc Comment
+## Commenting: Require One Line Doc Comment

+Sniff requires comments with single-line content to be written as one-liners.